matpalm/neural_prob_lang_model/README.md

 # rnn_lm

-trivial hacking of rnn lang models with a focus on investigating embedding convergence
+trivial hacking of rnn lang models with a focus on attention